Notice of Pre-AIA or AIA Status

 a second magnetic density measured at the second predetermined distance from the flat end face of the magnet assembly remains substantially constant from the center to a predetermined radial distance from the center (Figs. 1, 3, & 5; [Abstract], [0001], [0003]-[0004], [0022], [0031], [0034], & [0040]: teaches achieving a substantially linear magnetic flux density profile along a spatial dimension/predetermined distance (air gap length)).

-It would have been obvious to one of ordinary skill in the art before the effective filing date to apply by combination, the field straightening structure taught by Matsumoto (teaches a method for straightening the magnetic field by providing a ferromagnetic yoke with protrusions that extend beyond the magnet face), to the magnet assembly of Kishi, where both Matsumoto and Johnson teach a first and second magnetic density, and Johnson further teaches flux density is at a maximum at the center and decreases radially outwardly in a continuous and non-linear manner, and also teaches a second magnetic density that achieves a substantially linear magnetic flux density along a spatial dimension/predetermined distance (air gap length), Matsumoto also teaches a second magnetic density that is substantially constant (linearized) over a predetermined radial distance (stroke range), thus the combination of prior art references would linearize the magnetic field and ensure the magnetic density sensed by the Hall sensor remains constant over the operational range, and yielded expected predictable results (KBR).
+It would have been obvious to one of ordinary skill in the art before the effective filing date to apply by combination, the field straightening structure taught by Matsumoto (teaches a method for straightening the magnetic field by providing a ferromagnetic yoke with protrusions that extend beyond the magnet face), to the magnet assembly of Kishi, where both Matsumoto and Johnson teach a first and second magnetic density, and Johnson further teaches flux density is at a maximum at the center and decreases radially outwardly in a continuous and non-linear manner.
+Johnson also teaches a second magnetic density that achieves a substantially linear magnetic flux density along a spatial dimension/predetermined distance (air gap length).
+Matsumoto also teaches a second magnetic density that is substantially constant (linearized) over a predetermined radial distance (stroke range), thus the combination of prior art references would linearize the magnetic field and ensure the magnetic density sensed by the Hall sensor remains constant over the operational range, and yield expected predictable results (KBR).

 Conclusion